Coleraine F.C.: History

 In the 1980s there were two more cup finals, in 1982 and 1986, ending in defeats to Linfield and Glentoran respectively.
 For three seasons in a row in the mid-1980s the club finished second in the league behind Linfield, but in the first part of the 1990s Coleraine struggled.
 In 1995 they dropped into the First Division.
 Under Kenny Shiels, Coleraine won the inaugural First Division title and in its first season back in the top flight, won the Ulster Cup and came agonisingly close to the title, being pipped late on by Crusaders.

 After a poor start to the 1999–00 season, Shiels resigned and was replaced by Marty Quinn, who rallied the team to finish second in the league behind Linfield and reach the Irish Cup semi-finals and the Coca-Cola Cup final.
 The next 2 seasons saw Coleraine finish fourth both times – potential title challenges being ruined by inconsistency.
 In 2002–03, Coleraine ended the season in third place and reached their first Irish Cup Final since 1986.
 In the final, they faced Glentoran as massive underdogs as the east Belfast side were looking to complete a clean sweep of trophies.
 After an early strike from Gareth McAuley was harshly ruled out, Coleraine kept going and scored through Jody Tolan.
 Despite increasing Glentoran pressure, Coleraine held on and the trophy famine was over.
 The following season saw the club reach the Irish Cup final again, but this time it was Glentoran who emerged triumphant.

 The club's well-publicised financial problems had already overshadowed much of the 2003–04 season (despite a substantial donation from Cold Feet actor and Coleraine fan James Nesbitt) and at its end the club was forced to operate on a reduced budget, with several top players leaving.
 Despite this a top six finish was still achieved.
 The summer of 2005 saw more budget cuts and several big names leaving the Showgrounds, but this time the main concern for fans was the very future of the club.
 In August, the Inland Revenue filed for a winding-up order against Coleraine due to debts of £1.3 million.
 The Friends of Coleraine, worked tirelessly to persuade the High Court to postpone the hearing to allow them to put together a business plan to show that the club could be viably run.
-The club were liquidated on 9 August 2006 after they were allowed to enter administration, and a steering committee was set up to run the new club Coleraine FC Ltd.
+The club were liquidated on 9 August 2006 after they were allowed to enter administration, and a steering committee was set up to run the new club Calver Holdings Ltd.